 In this pandemic, boundaries once thought impassable are being overrun.
 The responses of politicians and of citizens have shown that far-reaching collective resolve is possible, if we have the will.
 We can tame the ecological and social crises of our times if, as we did with the Coronavirus, we acknowledge them as the existential threat they are.

 This is a time of consequences.
 We cannot yet know whether those consequences will be for better or worse, or a troubling mix of both.
 In fact better and worse may be distinguishable only with distant hindsight.
 But the choices we make now as a human race will seal our future, and that of life on Earth.
-As this Guardian article reports, Fatih Birol, executive director of the International Energy Agency, considers that decisions made in the second half of 2020 could be the world’s last chance to avert climate catastrophe.
+As this Guardian article from June 2020 reports, Fatih Birol, executive director of the International Energy Agency, considers that decisions made in the second half of 2020 could be the world’s last chance to avert climate catastrophe.

 The Franciscan writer Richard Rohr explores the significance of this threshold or ‘liminal’ moment in a daily meditation from the Centre for Action and Contemplation: